 The red plaid six-panel wool blend cap, with its flannel lining, keeps the noggin nice and warm, while the ingenious pull-down earband keeps the ears from freezing off.
 I wore it hiking in the snow near the Grand Tetons and fitted right in with the locals.
 Well, the hat did.
 I wasn’t fooling anyone.

 Originally worn in the mountainous Tyrol region, in what is now part of Austria, Germany, Italy and Switzerland, a typical tyrolean had a crown tapering to a point and was made of green felt with a brim roughly the width of a hand.
-They were often finished, as this one is, with a white cord band, feathers and badges.
+They were often finished with a cord band, feathers and badges, like this one below:

 This extraordinary piece of headwear came into my possession in the most unlikely way.
 I was eating lunch with friends when a woman approached us to tell us she had been clearing out her late father’s house and had come across some strange hats.
 She then produced this ushanka and what looked like a vintage European train conductor’s hat and asked if we would like to take them off her hands.
 One friend took the conductor’s hat and I claimed this baby.